-We and certain of our service providers are from time to time subject to cyberattacks and security incidents.
-While we do not believe that we have experienced any significant system failure, accident or security breach to date, if such event were to occur, public perception of the effectiveness of our security measures and brand could be harmed and our results of operations could be negatively affected.
-Data security breaches and other incidents may also result from non-technical means (e.g., actions by employees or contractors).
-Any such security breach may compromise information stored on our networks and may result in significant data losses or theft of personally identifiable information.
+We and certain of our service providers have been in the past and may from time to time in the future be subject to cyberattacks and security incidents.
+Data security breaches and other cybersecurity incidents may result from, for example, nontechnical means (e.g., actions by employees or contractors), system failure, accident or unauthorized access.
+Any such security breach may compromise information stored on our networks or those of third parties on which we rely and may result in significant data losses or theft of personally identifiable information.
 Any compromise of our security could result in a violation of applicable security, privacy or data protection, consumer and other laws, regulatory or other governmental investigations, enforcement actions, and legal and financial exposure, including potential contractual liability.
 A number of proposed and enacted federal, state and international laws and regulations obligate companies to notify individuals of security breaches involving particular personally identifiable information, which could result from breaches experienced by us or by third parties, including collaborators, vendors, contractors or other organizations with which we expect to form strategic relationships.
 Any such compromise could also result in damage to our reputation and a loss of confidence in our security and privacy or data protection measures.
-In addition, a cybersecurity attack could result in other negative consequences, including disruption of our internal operations, increased cyber security protection costs, lost revenue, regulatory actions or litigations.
+In addition, a cybersecurity attack could result in other negative consequences, including disruption of our internal operations, increased cybersecurity protection costs, lost revenue, regulatory actions or litigations.
 Any of these effects could materially and adversely affect our business, financial condition and results of operations.
-Our cyber liability insurance may not be sufficient to cover the financial, legal, business or reputational losses that may result from an interruption or breach of our systems.
+Our cyber liability insurance may not be sufficient to cover the financial, legal, business or reputational losses that may result from such an interruption or breach.
+Furthermore, there can be no assurance that our cybersecurity risk management program and processes, including our policies, controls or procedures, will be fully implemented, complied with or effective in protecting our systems and information.